 You will also likely be more aware of your breathing and the sound of your feet hitting the ground, which may help you make any necessary adjustments to your running form and pace.

-Conversely, as the idea is to shake up your current routine, if you don’t typically run with a watch or headphones, give them a try.
+Conversely, if you’re looking to shake up your current routine and you often run without anything, consider giving running with a watch or headphones a try.

 Knowing your pace, or other data, may help you assess your fitness, set goals, and give your shorter weekday runs a new focus.
 You may also discover that listening to music helps keep you going.